chayward3113/chayward3113.github.io/README.md

     5. Check the Add a README option.
     6. Click the Create repository button at the bottom of the screen.
     #### Benefits of a Distributed Version Control System
-    In this step we follow Etter's principle of helping others write by making a public GitHub repository.
-Which allows anyone with a GitHub account to add, edit or delete files within our repository.
+    * Firstly, by using a distributed version control system such as GitHub we can make it easy for anyone to contribute by making a public repository.
+Which allows anyone with a GitHub account to add, edit or delete files within the repository.
 This way our users can help us maintain useful and up to date documentation.
+    * Secondly, by using a distributed version control system it becomes very easy to publish new versions and keep track of changes.
+Because whenever a change to the repository is saved you are given the option to provide a commit message where you can state what changed and why.
+Additionally, whenever a change to the repository is saved the new version will be available to everyone in a matter of minutes.
+    * Finally, when we use a distributed version control system like GitHub it makes it very easy to not duplicate documentation.
+Because we can keep all of our documentation in one location on the internet making it easy to add links from one document to another.

 3. ### Build Website
     1. Click Add file > Upload files.